 If nobody in your family has been to university, or studied HE at college before, you won’t be as clued up as those who have parents, or family who’ve all done it.
 You may have been told it’s not worth the money, or that you have to be ‘academic’ to study at HE level.
 Some just don’t know what they want to do in the future or what kind of courses are possible to study.
 If any of this applies to you – how are you supposed to know whether it’s the right path for you?

 That’s where we come in.
 We’re here to help you get the information you need, to make the choice that’s right for you.

 There’s a reason why 1.75 million* people decide to pay the fees and go to university or college to get a higher education qualification, and it’s really simple: there are loads of benefits.

 Some might assume that events of recent years has meant a decline in HE applications… well quite the opposite, as of 30th June 2021 UCAS reported a rise of 4% in HE applications (compared with 2020), a 10% increase in 18 year olds.

 Whether it’s earning more on average during your working life (on average graduates earn £10,000 a year more than those without HE level qualifications – according to gov.uk), learning the skills employers find valuable, developing skills that could help you change career, or being seen as more employable when you’re job hunting, graduating from university can set you on a successful path forward.
 Find out more about the benefits university brings.

-You’ll also meet new people and make new friends, and you’ll get to discover a whole new town or city with new opportunities and experiences.
-But don’t take our word for it, we’ve collated lots of resources with the help of people who’ve studied at HE level – find out about there experiences below…
+You’ll also meet new people and make new friends, and might get to discover a whole new town or city with new opportunities and experiences.
+But don’t take our word for it, we’ve collated lots of resources with the help of people who’ve studied at HE level – discover the possibilities…

 Find out more: